 Theanine is an amino acid.
 Black tea has a lot of theanine while green tea has very little.
 Theanine seems to have anti-anxiety /anti-stress properties.
 One small study noted theanine may also have antidepressant effects too.
 This study involved giving 250mg of theanine to 20 depressed people for 8 weeks, along with anti-depressant medications.

 Theanine is also popular as a brain booster, being found in some nootropic supplements.
 That said, researchers tend to combine theanine with caffeine rather than giving people theanine by itself.
 Because of this, it's not known what effect theanine- alone -would have.
 This may be a reason why Metaburn has both theanine and caffeine.

-Rhodiola (Rhodiola rosea) is sometimes called an adaptogen or adoptogenic herb.
+Rhodiola (Rhodiola Rosea) is sometimes called an adaptogen or adaptogenic herb.
 This is fancy talk which means the herb adapts to what your needs are.
 The word adaptogen is often used with the herb, ginseng, but other herbs -like rhodiola– may have this property too.